lightbend/kalix-jvm-sdk/maven-java/kalix-spring-boot-kotlin-archetype/src/main/resources/archetype-resources/README.md

 ## Developing

-This project contains the framework to create a Kalix application by adding Kalix components.
+This project contains the framework to create a Kalix service.
 To understand more about these components, see [Developing services](https://docs.kalix.io/services/) and check Spring-SDK [official documentation](https://docs.kalix.io/spring/index.html).
 Examples can be found [here](https://github.com/lightbend/kalix-jvm-sdk/tree/main/samples) in the folders with "spring" in their name.

 ## Building